sobebarali/magic-math/README.md

 ### Redis Caching

+The application is configured to use Redis for caching when available.
+When using Docker Compose, Redis is automatically set up and connected.

-Enable Redis caching by setting the following environment variables:
+If you're running the application without Docker Compose, you can enable Redis caching by setting the following environment variables:

 ```bash
 # Redis connection URL